Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Option 5: Tour D

-One of the things that makes Coron unique is the possibility of snorkelling over sunken World War II shipwrecks.
-Tour D focuses on this.
+One of the things that makes Coron unique is its World War II shipwrecks.

-The tour also stops at a beach with soft silica sand, which is nice if your Coron travel itinerary has involved a lot of activity so far.
+The tour also stops at a beach with soft silica sand, which is nice if your Coron travel itinerary has involved a lot of non-stop activity so far.

 Check the availability for Tour D.